Songtech-0912/notli-notes/src/Political Systems and Governments.md

 * A **nation** is a non-concrete group formed by people with common identities
 	* A state _can_ have a national identity, but there are nations that are not a state, and states can include multiple nations
 * A **regime** is the fundamental rules decide how power exercises
+	* Regime change is a change in the style of the government
 * **Government** is the set of institutions or individuals legally empowered to make binding decisions for a state
 * **Sovereignty** is the right to self-rule